-Develop an in-depth knowledge base of nutrition needs through each stage of life.
+Students will develop an in-depth knowledge base of nutrition needs through each stage of life.
 Nutrition requirements, physical growth, and psychosocial development from preconception through older adulthood are examined.
 Additionally, select eating problems, nutrition-related conditions, and the consequences of under and over nutrition are explored.